 In conclusion, both proposed policies have their merits and drawbacks; however, the combination of them will be flexible enough to get rid of disadvantages and keep advantages.

-- No field of study can advance significantly unless it incorporates knowledge and experience from outside that field.
-Write a response in which you discuss the extent to which you agree or disagree with the statement and explain your reasoning for the posi 70
+- The best test of an argument is the argument's ability to convince someone with an opposing viewpoint.
+Write a response in which you discuss the extent to which you agree or disagree with the statement and explain your reasoning for the position you take.
+60

 Both prospects has their merits